stoneassemblies/StoneAssemblies.MassAuth.Benchmarks/README.md

 ## Single Message

-For this benckmark we run 3 instance of the authorization engine with some rules per message type.
+For this benckmark we run 3 instances of the authorization engine with some rules per message type.
 A single one message is sent and all rules are evaluate.

 |         Rules Count |     Mean |    Error |   StdDev |   Median |
 |-------------------- |---------:|---------:|---------:|---------:|